svsticky/sadserver/README.md

 are a runnable specification of commands that should be executed when configuring a Linux system.

-The ansible directory contains three important files:
+The ansible directory contains four important files:

  - `ansible/scripts/bootstrap-new-host.sh` -- an `sh` script that can be used to bootstrap a vanilla Ubuntu 16.04 system so that it's ready to run our